28 April 2023

-For many software developers, microservices-based architecture have become an important part of their everyday work, as more and more apps are made that way.
+For many software developers, microservices-based architecture has become an important part of their everyday work, as more and more apps are made that way.
 But with so much hype, it’s easy to play microservices down as a buzzword.
-This article attempts to make it easier for everyone that can potentially benefit from microservices to make an informed decision about their use in an organization.
+This article attempts to make it easier for everyone potentially benefiting from microservices to make an informed decision about their use in an organization.
+Let’s talk about microservices; the pros and cons, and more.

 Microservices – what are they really?